 Tropaeolum polyphyllum var. incisum

 Bloom Time: Summer

-Tropaeolum incisum is a perennial, herbaceous plan, with flaring petals in shades of yellow and peach, when still in bud and on the outside darker, more orange-brown and sometimes stained purple.
-The stems are creeping or climbing and up to 2 feet (60 cm) long.
-The leaves are deeply divided, blue-grey and with undulating lobes.
-The flowers are bisexual and zygomorphic and are carried on stems up to 4 inches (10 cm) long.
+Tropaeolum incisum is a perennial herbaceous plant with flaring petals in shades of yellow and peach when still in bud, and on the outside darker, more orange-brown, and sometimes stained purple.
+Stems are creeping or climbing and up to 2 feet (60 cm) long.
+Leaves are deeply divided, blue-grey, and have undulating lobes.
+Flowers are bisexual, zygomorphic, and are carried on up to 4 inches (10 cm) long stems.